neha-deshpande001/bubble_sort_visualizer/README.md

 ## Overview
 This program is a visual demonstration of bubble sort, a very basic O(n^2) sorting algorithm.
 The program first populates an array with randomly sized bars that span the width of the window.
-Then, it uses the bubble sort algorithm to sort them by height from shortest (left) to tallest (right), making one comparison per loop.
+Then, it uses the bubble sort algorithm to sort them by height from shortest (left) to tallest (right), making one comparison or one switch per loop.
+The program stops after all the elements have been sorted.

 The purpose of this project was to become more conversant in the Processing language and gain a deeper understanding of bubble sort by coding my own version of the typical sorting visualization from scratch.